multiversx/mx-sdk-js-core/README.md

 npm run tests-localnet
 npm run tests-devnet
 npm run tests-testnet
-npm run tests-mainnet
 ```

-#### In the browser

-Make sure you have the package `http-server` installed globally.
+Before running the tests **in the browser**, make sure you have the package `http-server` installed globally.

 ```
 npm install --global http-server